COSIMA/cosima-recipes/paper/paper.md

 and analyses on ocean and sea-ice datasets.
-First come the "Easy Recipes" that provide a good entry point after the tutorials; then the "Advanced Recipes" that are more elaborate and advanced analysis examples, and last the "Regional Specialties" collect recipes for regional model configurations [@barnes2024regionalmom6].
+First come the "Easy Recipes" that provide a good entry point after the tutorials; then the "Advanced Recipes" that are more elaborate and advanced analysis examples, and last the "Regional Specialties" contains recipes for regional model configurations [@barnes2024regionalmom6].
 Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook.